Enhanced diHiggs signal from hidden scalar QCD at leading-order scale-symmetry limit: Introduction

 \section{Introduction}

-It is no doubt that the standard model (SM) meets with nearly all of the experiment results in high energy physics perfectly.
-However, from a theoretical point of view, the construction of the SM seems {to be artificial}: a negative Higgs mass term is introduced to {generate a nonzero vacuum expectation value that finally breaks the electroweak (EW) symmetry}.
-It is thus natural to ask why the EW symmetry has to be spontaneously broken at the EW scale ($v \simeq 246 {\rm \ GeV}$)?
-What is the reason behinds this artifact?
-On the other hand, if the SM is a fundamental theory that is still useful even in the Planck scale, then the extremely large quadratic divergence from the quantum correction will eventually produce a highly-accurate fine tuning of the Higgs mass, which seems to be very unnatural in physics.
-Therefore, it would be natural to suspect that {a more fundamental theory should exist beyond the SM, which should explain the genesis of EW scale in a more natural way and avoid the fine tuning problem}.
+It is no doubt that the standard model (SM) meets perfectly with nearly all of experimental results in high-energy physics.
+However, from a theoretical point of view, the critical part in construction of the SM seems to be artificial: a negative mass-squared term for the Higgs field is introduced by hand to generate a nonzero vacuum expectation value that finally breaks the electroweak (EW) symmetry.
+Thus, it is still natural to ask ``what is the most fundamental nature behind this artifact?''
+Moreover, if the SM is supposed to be a fundamental theory up to the Planck scale, then an extremely large quadratic divergence on the Higgs mass will arise from the quantum correction, that eventually produce a highly-accurate fine tuning for the Higgs mass, which is known as the fine-tuning problem regarding the EW symmetry breaking.
+Therefore, it would be suspected that a more fundamental theory should exist beyond the SM, which should explain the genesis of the EW scale in a more reasonable way to avoid such a fine tuning problem.

-To go beyond the SM, conventionally we should start from what we have confirmed in the experiment, like the existence of the dark matter (DM), neutrino oscillation, CP violation, etc. At the same time, it is also possible to get some indirect hints for the new physics by some strongly favored proposals even if no direct evidence for any of these scenarios was found.
-However, there're some ways to incorporate many of these proposals and find solutions related to well-known puzzles while maintaining a strong predictivity. {A recently proposed hidden scalar QCD \cite{2} is clearly one of them,} with the classical-scale invariance incorporated as a solution for the fine-tuning problem, {which} possesses a minimal number of new parameters, but provides rich phenomenological results for the future experiments.